Eric-Lautanen/SimpleWeather/README.md

 ## How to Use
 Download the raw index.html file, rename it whatever you want and put it on your desktop or homescreen.
 No server needed.

-## Known Issues ⚠️
-* **Bugs:** Radar source toggles none functional.
-CSS highlighting issues for zips and a few other minor tweaks.

 ## Credits
 * **Weather Data:** [National Weather Service API](https://www.weather.gov/documentation/services-web-api)
 * **Location Data:** [Zippopotam.us](https://api.zippopotam.us)